-In the NPL segment, the most significant have been secured loans from banks (in particular, non-performing mortgage loans), without prejudice to unsecured loan transactions.
-In fact, given that NPLs are still the most significant issue to be solved in the Portuguese financial system, this market segment is expected to grow in volume and innovation, including with rated transactions being brought to the market.
+In the NPL segment, the most significant assets have been secured loans from banks (in particular, non-performing mortgage loans), without prejudice to unsecured loan transactions.
+In fact, given that NPLs are still the most significant issue to be solved in the Portuguese financial system, this market segment is expected to grow in volume and innovation, including with rated transactions being brought to the market, the most recent one having come to light in August 2021.